 The two-year Chemical and Environmental Technology diploma program prepares students with the experience and research skills they need to help companies in every industry make more informed, environmentally responsible decisions.
 Emerging green technology enterprises are also eager to recruit, so there are lots of opportunities for graduates at pharmaceutical companies, engineering firms, recycling plants and more.

 A healthy environment supports healthy people—the two are interrelated.
 That’s why it’s so important to have health inspectors who can help to ensure the safety of the community, keeping pests, pollution, and pathogens in check.

 The BCIT Environmental Health program is built for this.
-The two-year Bachelor of Technology program not only combines theory and practice through small classes and field trips, but it culminates in a three-month practicum that often takes students outside the city for a work-integrated learning experience.
+The two-year Bachelor of Technology program combines theory and practice through small classes and opportunities for applied, experiential learning.